List of American Girl characters: Cécile Rey

-Cécile Rey is from a rich African American family from New Orleans, Louisiana in the 1850s.
+Cécile Rey (born May 28, 1843) is from a rich African American family from New Orleans, Louisiana in the 1850s.
 She loves listening to her grandfather's tales about the sea.
 She meets Marie-Grace during one of her singing lessons.
 At first, she is not fond of her because she is white, but eventually warms up to her and becomes her best friend.
 When yellow fever strikes her brother, she decides to use her gifts to help him and others.
 Themes include the loss of family and caring for others in need, and volunteering.
 Cecile speaks French and her French words are described in the glossary in the back of her book.
 Though Cécile Rey and Marie-Grace are best friends, they shared the same level of importance and a few items in their collection as well as a book, unlike other Best Friend characters.
 Cecile was released in 2011, making her the second African American character introduced by American Girl, the first being Addy and the third being Melody.
 Cecile was archived with Marie-Grace, Ivy, and Ruthie in 2014, three years after her release, to make room for BeForever and the return of Samantha.

 Kirsten Larson

 Kirsten Larson (born June 8, 1845) is a Swedish immigrant who settles in the Minnesota Territory with her extended family in 1854.
-She faces the hardships, challenges, and adaptations necessary to adjust to life in America such as learning to speak English.
+She faces hardships and challenges, including those necessary to adjust to life in America, such as learning to speak English.
 Kirsten begins to attend a single-room schoolhouse near her home, and she and her family do their best to preserve their traditions from Sweden while adapting to American life.
 More changes include making a new friend outside of her own "world" and the arrival of a new baby.
 Kirsten was one of the first three dolls produced by American Girl in 1986.
 Unlike many of the dolls, Kirsten's books have maintained their original illustrations (with the exception of the covers).
 In the fall of 2009, American Girl announced that Kirsten would be retiring soon.
 Kirsten was officially archived on the American Girl website on January 1, 2010.
 Kirsten was brought back for a short time in 2021 for the 35th anniversary release, and in May 2024 it was announced that Kirsten would be available again with her original outfits.